gdsports/USBHIDKbd2MIDI/README.md

 Install the MIDI Library by Forty Seven Effects using the IDE library manager.

+## Arduino Upload

+When using USB host mode, uploading new code requires double pressing the Trinket M0 reset button.
+Once USB host mode is used, the Trinket M0 no longer appears as a serial/COM port so the Arduino IDE thinks it is not connected.
+The solution is to force the Trinket M0 into upload mode by double pressing the reset button.
+Then start the upload via the IDE.
+This may take a few tries to get the timing right.

+Doing it in the opposite order also works.
+Start the IDE upload then when the IDE saying "Uploading" press the Trinket M0 reset button.

 ## Connections

 |5V DC   |Trinket M0  |MIDI breakout|